tesselo/pixels/docs/generator.md

 `upsampling`: int

 Number of time to upsample the X data.
+This value needs to be set so that the upsampled X images will match exactly the size of the Y images in pixels.

 Default : 1